 For renewable resources – The rate of harvest should not exceed the rate of regeneration.

-For pollution – The rate of waste generation should not exceed the capacity of the environment waste disposal.
+For pollution – The rate of waste generation should not exceed the capacity of environmental waste disposal.

 THREATS TO SUSTAINABILITY